ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 1. Optionally navigate to the [resource list](https://{DomainName}/resources) and find the **{{site.data.keyword.dns_short}}**, click on it and find the DNS record with the name **shared**.
 Notice the Value is the private IP address of the instance.

-## Create a publicly facing micro-service for an application (Application1 Team)
+## Create a publicly facing microservice for an application (Application1 Team)
 {: #vpc-tg-dns-iam-application1}
 {: step}